langchain-ai/langgraph/libs/langgraph/README.md

 LangGraph is inspired by [Pregel](https://research.google/pubs/pub37252/) and [Apache Beam](https://beam.apache.org/).
 The public interface draws inspiration from [NetworkX](https://networkx.org/documentation/latest/).
 LangGraph is built by LangChain Inc, the creators of LangChain, but can be used without LangChain.

-To learn more about LangGraph, check out our first LangChain Academy course, *Introduction to LangGraph*, available [here](https://academy.langchain.com/courses/intro-to-langgraph).
+To learn more about LangGraph, check out our first LangChain Academy course, *Introduction to LangGraph*, available for free [here](https://academy.langchain.com/courses/intro-to-langgraph).

 ### Key Features